cloudflightio/autoconfigure-gradle-plugin/README.md

 any of the internal plugins mentioned below depending on the layout.
 Instead of requiring you to apply the same default over and over again, we do that automatically for you.

+## Samples

+A good starting point to understand how this plugin works might be to go through our [samples of real-life applications](samples/samples.md).

 ## Plugins